 That’s why using the right tools is essential for any nonprofit with a serious attitude towards its future growth.
-Nonprofit CRMs offer full suites of advanced and integrated features; if you haven’t invested in more robust software since your last major growth spurt, it might be a good idea to explore your options for upgrading your data infrastructure.
+Nonprofit CRMs offer full suites of advanced and integrated features; if you haven’t invested in more robust donor management software since your last major growth spurt, it might be a good idea to explore your options for upgrading your data infrastructure.

 6. How can Donorly help with nonprofit development?

 Here at Donorly, our focus on research and collaboration informs everything we do for nonprofit organizations, and it gives us a serious edge.